 British Soprano Allison Oakes lives in Berlin and works as a freelance singer.
-Allison began her vocal studies at the Birmingham Conservatoire of Music in Great Britain and went on to complete her studies at the Hochschule fur Musik Franz Liszt, Weimar.
-During her studies, Allison sang many roles ranging from baroque to contemporary opera, won the First Prize and audience prize at the Robert Stolz Vocal Competition in Hamburg, Germany and was awarded the Licentiate of the London College of Music and the Diplom and Konzertexamen of the HfM Weimar.
+Allison began her vocal studies at the Birmingham Conservatoire of Music in Great Britain and went on to complete them at the Hochschule fuer Musik Franz Liszt, Weimar with Prof. Gudrun Fischer.
+During her studies, she sang many roles ranging from baroque to contemporary opera, won the First Prize and audience prize at the Robert Stolz Vocal Competition in Hamburg, Germany and was awarded the Licentiate of the London College of Music and the Diplom and Konzertexamen of the HfM Weimar.